dgkf/DataFramesMeta.jl/REWRITE_INTRO.md

 number of benefits in julia.
 First, as each function takes only a single argument, the expected `DataFrame`, the functions can now be natively piped with `|>`.
 Since there's no longer reliance on the `@linq` macro, extending DataFramesMeta with additional data manipulations is more intuitive.
-More importantly, each function can be individually precompiled and reused.
+In typical julia fashion, each function can be individually precompiled and reused.

-### 2. Flexible column selection
+### 2. API Consistency

+One of the core goals of the rewrite was to make the most frequently used syntax of data manipulation intuitive, and the complicated edge cases possible.
+Already `DataFramesMeta` does a very good job of being transparent about its processing and balancing that against functionality.
+Specifically with the consistency and versatility of `Symbols` to refer to column names, `DataFramesMeta` has set a strong precedent for how to manipulate data.

+To extend this intuition, a number of additional features have been generalized across the entire package, allowing for use of common paradigms with consistent function call formatting.

+- Consistent column selection spanning a wide range of possible input data types and usages.
+Most directly, this includes use in `select()`, but is used widely to predicate transformations.
+- To improve the consistency and ubiquity in which symbols are handled throughout the package, a new package, `SymbolContexts.jl`, was broken out to allow symbolic expressions to be easily evaluated in the context of new `DataTypes`.

+#### 2.1.
+Flexible Column Selection

-With the hope of accommodating a wealth of intuitive mechanisms of describing column selections, the `cols()` function has been redefined as a generic way of producing a `Array{Bool}` mask of selected columns.
+With the hope of accommodating a wealth of intuitive mechanisms of describing column selections, the `cols()` function has been redefined as a generic way of producing a `Array{Bool,1}` mask of selected columns (behind a thin `ColumnMask` `DataType` for easier dispatch).
 This common denominator of column-wise selection is used ubuitously throughout `DataFramesMeta`, allowing for the same mechanisms of column selection to be reused as a common paradigm throughout the package.